shelleywong/CSCI211-Course-Materials/Programs/program02.md

 ## Objectives

 * Practice classes and objects
-* Review getting input from standard in
+* Review reading input from standard in
 * Practice comparison of strings
 * Practice dynamic memory allocation
 * Practice writing to standard out